35K

 Clothing

-• Insulated mid-layers like fleece or a light down jacket
+• Insulated mid layers like fleece or a light down jacket

-• Waterproof and windproof hardshell jacket
+• Waterproof jacket as well as windproof jacket

 • Waterproof trekking pants